Balanta

 - Community Involvement In Practices

-- Community involvement is central to environmental and cultural practices, ensuring collective responsibility and participation.
+- Community involvement is crucial in cultural and environmental practices, promoting collective responsibility and sustainability.

 - Environmental Education Programs

-- Programs aim to educate communities about environmental conservation and sustainable practices, often involving schools and local organizations.
+- Programs are being developed to educate youth about environmental conservation and sustainable practices.

 - Notable Figures